protocol/nft-website/docs/how-to/lazy-minting.md

 The `signature` field in our struct contains a signature prepared by the NFT creator as described [below](#creating-a-signed-voucher)

 ::: tip
 Setting a purchase price inside the voucher isn't always necessary, but you will probably need some kind of condition.
-Otherwise anyone who has the voucher could claim the NFT for just the gas cost!
+Otherwise, anyone who has the voucher could claim the NFT for just the gas cost!

 For example, if you're "air dropping" NFTs to specific accounts and know the recipient addresses up front, your voucher could include an `address recipient` field instead of a `minPrice`, and your `redeem` function could check to make sure that `msg.sender == voucher.recipient`.
 :::